(858) 453-5200

 If you experience difficulty swallowing on a regular basis, you may have a more serious condition requiring treatment.
 See a gastroenterologist if you develop dysphagia so that it can be properly diagnosed and promptly treated.

-Achalasia Barrett's Esophagus Colon & Colorectal Cancer Crohn's Disease Difficulty Swallowing (Dysphagia) Diverticulosis and Diverticulitis Esophageal Cancer Fecal Incontinence Heartburn, Acid Reflux & GERD Helicobacter Pylori (Stomach Infection) Irritable Bowel Syndrome (IBS) Peptic Ulcer Disease (PUD) Reflux Esophagitis Silent Reflux (Laryngopharyngeal Reflux) Stomach Problems and Swallowing Problems Strictures Ulcerative Colitis When to See a GI Doctor for Gastroesophageal Reflux Disease
+Abdominal Pain Barrett's Esophagus Chronic Diarrhea Constipation Crohn's Disease Difficulty Swallowing (Dysphagia) Diverticulosis and Diverticulitis Heartburn, Acid Reflux & GERD Helicobacter Pylori (Stomach Infection) Hepatitis B Hepatitis C Irritable Bowel Syndrome (IBS) Pancreatitis Rectal Bleeding Stomach Problems and Swallowing Problems Ulcerative Colitis When to See a GI Doctor for Gastroesophageal Reflux Disease

 • Contact Us